-Children’s normally accepted viewing times for free-to-air television are usually up until 8.30pm and/or during G or PGR programming (see below).
+Children’s normally accepted viewing times for free-to-air television are usually up until 8.30pm.

-Classifications (free-to-air television) means the classifications that should be broadcast on all free-to-air television programmes except news, current affairs, sports and live content.
+Classifications means the classifications that should be broadcast on all television programmes except news, current affairs, sports and live content.
 The classifications are:

-- G – General: Programmes which exclude material likely to be unsuitable for children.
+- G – General: Approved for general viewing.
+Programmes which exclude material likely to be unsuitable for children.
 Programmes may not necessarily be designed for child viewers but should not contain material likely to alarm or distress them.

 G programmes may be screened at any time.

-- PGR – Parental Guidance Recommended: Programmes containing material more suited for mature audiences but not necessarily unsuitable for child viewers when subject to the guidance of a parent or an adult.
+- PG – Parental Guidance: Parental guidance recommended for younger viewers.
+Programmes containing material more suited for mature audiences but not necessarily unsuitable for child viewers when subject to the guidance of a parent or an adult.

-AO programmes may be screened between midday and 3pm on weekdays (except during school and public holidays, as designated by the Ministry of Education) and after 8.30pm until 5am.
+On free-to-air television, M programmes may be screened between 9am and 3pm on weekdays (except during school and public holidays, as designated by the Ministry of Education) and after 7.30pm until 5am.